nmcdonaldd/codepath-flicks/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+I imported my own images for the tab bar and many of them were too large extending off the tabBar.
+I eventually realized if I name my file names with "@2x.png" then iOS would scale the photos down.
+Other than that, not many challenges!
+I plan to keep working on the optional user stories and resubmit.

 ## License